kristian-koningsberg/color-donut/README.md

-# COLOR DONUT - the HEX generator - html, css, js, three.js
+# COLOR DONUT - the HEX Generator Tool - html, css, js, three.js

 This is an original app that lets you create colors by rotating the donut and then grab them for use.
 It is made with html, css, js and three.js.